Synthetics Overview

 Application Tests

-Monitor reachability and performance for DNS servers, URLs, and HTTP resources.
+Application tests allow you to monitor reachability and performance for DNS servers, URLs, and HTTP resources.
+Application tests fall into the following sub-categories:

 - DNS Server Monitor: Test the performance of one or more DNS servers associated with a hostname, showing the resolution time and the resulting IP address.